Sizertz/Jerry/README.md

 # Jerry
-Task automation and bug workarounds for TW:WH map makers
+Task automation and bug workarounds for TW:WH map makers.

+Written in Java and made to work with Terry, hence the name.

 ## Automated Building Linking
 Entities can be linked to a building.
 They can then be moved and scaled relative to their parent building inside Terry and they will disappear in-game if the parent building gets destroyed.<br/>